python-poetry/poetry/docs/pyproject.md

 Note that Python classifiers are automatically added for you and are determined by your `python` requirement.

-The `license` property will also set the License classifier automatically.

-If you do not want Poetry to automatically add suitable classifiers based on the `python` requirement and `license` property, use `project.classifiers` instead of this setting.
+If you do not want Poetry to automatically add suitable classifiers based on the `python` requirement, use `project.classifiers` instead of this setting.
 {{% /note %}}

 ### packages